 Many homebuyers make the mistake of thinking that the only cost involved with homeownership is their monthly mortgage repayments.

 But owning a home also comes with a wealth of associated fees and costs, including repairs, maintenance, taxes, and insurance premiums.
+For those living in multi-unit buildings, strata management services can help manage these responsibilities by coordinating maintenance, handling repairs, and overseeing the collection of fees, ensuring the property remains well-maintained and compliant with regulations.
 And, this is without accounting for closing costs and other mortgage fees!

 When looking at the national average, the total monthly cost of homeownership is $1,480 – of which, only $837 goes towards mortgage repayments (principal and interests).